A new group of low-spin $50-70M_\odot$ Black Holes and the high pair-instability mass cutoff: Results

 Identifying a population of low-spin, high-mass BHs initially formed in massive single-star evolution would also establish the dynamical capture channel for BBH formation.
-With a larger sample anticipated in the upcoming O5 run, subtracting this component could yield a more precise estimate of $M_{\rm low}$ (which is $\approx m_{\rm max,1}$) and thus $S_{\rm 300{\rm keV}}$.
+With a larger sample anticipated in the upcoming O5 run, subtracting this component could yield a more precise estimate of $M_{\rm low}$ (which is $\approx m_{\rm max,1}$) and thus $S_{\rm 300}$.
 Hendriks et al. \cite{2023MNRAS.526.4130H} showed that shifting the expected carbon-oxygen core mass range upward by $\sim 10M_\odot$ brings the predicted rate of hydrogen-poor superluminous supernovae into better agreement with observations.
 In such a scenario, they predicted no cutoff in the BH mass function up to $\sim 64M_\odot$, which may have been confirmed by this work.

-{\it Discussion.} With the enlarged GWTC-4.0 sample, we recover a low-spin yet high-mass BH group extending to $\gtrsim 60-70\,M_\odot$, whose properties are difficult to attribute to hierarchical growth \citep{2017PhRvD..95l4046G,2017ApJ...840L..24F,2021NatAs...5..749G}.
-One potential interpretation for this low-spin, high-mass black hole group is the collapse of massive single stars \citep{2021ApJ...912L..31W}.
+With the enlarged GWTC-4.0 sample, we recover a low-spin yet high-mass BH group extending to $\gtrsim 60-70\,M_\odot$, whose properties are difficult to attribute to hierarchical growth \cite{2017PhRvD..95l4046G,2017ApJ...840L..24F,2021NatAs...5..749G}.
+One potential interpretation for this low-spin, high-mass black hole group is the collapse of massive single stars \cite{2021ApJ...912L..31W}.
 It was realized by Winch et al. \cite{2024MNRAS.529.2980W} that blue supergiant progenitors with small cores but large hydrogen envelopes at low metallicity could directly collapse to black holes as massive as $\sim 93M_\odot$.
-Such massive first-generation BHs (with low spins) can be assembled via dynamical capture in dense environments \citep{2021NatAs...5..749G}.
-In this scenario, the spins of these BHs would be isotropic, unless being oriented in gas-rich environments \citep{2024MNRAS.531.3479M}.
+Such massive first-generation BHs (with low spins) can be assembled via dynamical capture in dense environments \cite{2021NatAs...5..749G}.
+In this scenario, the spins of these BHs would be isotropic, unless being oriented in gas-rich environments \cite{2024MNRAS.531.3479M}.
 Unfortunately, the current sample of low-spin, high-mass BH events is too small to test this expectation, and analyzing the spin orientation distribution for low-spin events is inherently challenging \cite{2025PhRvD.112h3015V}.
-If the mass of these objects were instead inherited from the CO core of massive stars, they raise the lower edge of the PIMG to $M_{\rm low}=68.5^{+19.9}_{-18.3}M_\odot$, and implies $S_{\rm 300keV}=108.6^{+54.9}_{-26.5}~{\rm keV~b}$.
+If the mass of these objects were instead inherited from the CO core of massive stars, they raise the lower edge of the PIMG to $M_{\rm low}=68.5^{+19.8}_{-18.3}M_\odot$, and implies $S_{\rm 300}=108.6^{+54.9}_{-26.5}~{\rm keV~b}$.
+Note that if we instead adopt the theoretical $M_{\rm low}-S_{\rm 300}$ curve presented by Xin et al. \cite{2026RAA....26g5011X}, the derived $S_{\rm 300}$ value will be in excellent agreement with the benchmark value recommended in \cite{2017RvMP...89c5007D}.